Security should be top of mind.

 When we discussed our approach to security with our marketing team and whether we’d create a “pillar” on the website discussing our security offerings, the idea was killed quickly.
 After all, we’re not a “security company”, per se, as it’s not something we do in the absence of everything else we do.
-In other words, our keystone practice surrounds Citrix technologies, and when our services teams implement Citrix technology, they do so with security top of mind… not as an afterthought, not as an add-on, but during each phase of every engagement.
+In other words, our keystone practice surrounds Citrix and Cloud technologies, and when our services teams implement Citrix and/or Cloud technology, they do so with security top of mind… not as an afterthought, not as an add-on, but during each phase of every engagement.

 Why?
 Businesses expect security; we expect security audits.
 If public cloud providers, such as Microsoft, believed businesses did not expect/demand/need security, would Microsoft expect organizations to invest in Azure?
 Doubtful.

 As a matter of fact, Microsoft continues to invest more than $1 billion USD per year on cyber security research and development efforts and, as Microsoft’s vice-president of security, Bharat Shah, told Reuter’s in 2017, “as more and more people use cloud, that spending has to go up.”